 - Dressing rooms must always be supervised using the “Two Deep Method” at all time – so that, when any and all players under the age of 19 are in the team dressing room, before, during and after a game or practice, a minimum of two adults (either team officials or designated parents) shall be present in the dressing room.
 One must be a team official but the other can be a parent.

 - Players are NEVER to be left unattended at any time.

 This role is not meant to be Big Brother watching, but it does need to be an oversight of the behavior in the room.
-There are a number of conversations that begin with innocence that quickly can turn into something that makes one or more players feel uncomfortable and the adults need to know it is ok to speak out and tell the players the current conversation needs to stop.
-This can be something easy to recognize (eg one player drawing attention to a physical feature of another player) or something that may be a little less obvious (eg a player saying that a certain activity or team in another sport that another player may engage in or be part of is inferior).
-We want the dressing room to be a safe environment, for all players in spite of gender, religion or sexual orientation, and ensuring the parameters of appropriate conversation is set right from the beginning will lead to a much better experience over the season.
+Several conversations that begin as innocence can quickly turn into something that makes one or more players feel uncomfortable and the adults need to know it is ok to speak out and tell the players the current conversation needs to stop.
+This can be something easy to recognize (e.g. one player drawing attention to a physical feature of another player) or something that may be a little less obvious (e.g. a player saying that a certain activity or team in another sport that another player may engage in or be part of is inferior).
+We want the dressing room to be a safe environment, for all players in spite of gender, religion or sexual orientation, and ensuring the parameters of appropriate conversation are set right from the beginning will lead to a much better experience over the season.

 - The latest PCAHA Rule Book can be found here.

 - If you do not have a printed copy of the current season PCAHA Rule Book, please ensure that you download it from PCAHA.